fbladilo/testing/README.md

 ## OCP3 OA all-in-one deployment on AWS

-In order to execute an OCP3 all-in-one deployment, you should specify several environment variables.
+In order to execute an OCP3 all-in-one deployment, you need to define several environment variables.

-Customer environment is expected to be based on RHEL distributions.
-By default the RHEL 7 does not have an access to the [official OpenShift bits](https://docs.openshift.com/enterprise/3.0/install_config/install/prerequisites.html#software-prerequisites) for the OA deployment, so you need to setup a valid account with those subscriptions by following variables:

 Task specific:

-- `OCP3_VERSION` - verison of cluster to be provisioned.
+- `OCP3_VERSION` - version of cluster to be provisioned.
 Should be specified as 'v3\.[0-9]+'.
 If not set, will be used 'v3.11'.

 - `WORKSPACE` - from [other variables](https://github.com/fusor/mig-ci#list-of-other-environment-variables).
-You should create a directory `$WORKSPACE/keys` and place there your AWS ssh private key, which will be supplied to the newly created instance.
+Create a directory in `$WORKSPACE/keys` and save your AWS ssh private key, it will be used on the newly created instance.
 The name of the key is captured from `$EC2_KEY`.
-  - The result ssh private key file will should be discoverable in `${WORKSPACE}/keys/${EC2_KEY}.pem`.
-You can use it after that, to access the instance via ssh.
+  - The ssh private key file should be accessible in `${WORKSPACE}/keys/${EC2_KEY}.pem`.
+This key can be used to ssh into the instance once is deployed.

 ### Deploying OA cluster outside of CI :

-- Setup all of the [environment variables](https://github.com/fusor/mig-ci#list-of-other-environment-variables), including specific for this task, mentioned in the previous paragraph.
+- Setup all of the required [environment variables](https://github.com/fusor/mig-ci#list-of-other-environment-variables), including the ones mentioned in the previous paragraph.

 - To deploy an OA `ansible-playbook deploy_ocp3_cluster.yml -e prefix=name_for_instance`.
 You can specify deployment type with `-e oa_deployment_type=openshift-enterprise/origin`.
 Default is the enterprise one.
 When prefix is not specified, you `ansible_user` variable will be used.

-If you want to select the downstream version of openshift, you can add `-e oa_deployment_type=origin` tag to previous step.
+If you want to select the upstream version of openshift, you can add `-e oa_deployment_type=origin` tag to previous step.

 - To destroy the instance and all attached resources `ansible-playbook destroy_ocp3_cluster.yml -e prefix=name_for_instance`.

 Deployment usually takes around 40-80 minutes to complete.
 Logs are written in `$WORKSPACE/.install.log` file upon completion.

-In case that you don't want to specify environment variables, every `deploy*` and `destroy*` playbook could be run with config file located in `/config/adhoc_vars.yml`.
+In case that you don't want to set environment variables for every `deploy*` and `destroy*`, the playbook could be run with an external vars file located in `/config/adhoc_vars.yml`.

 Example:

 - `ansible-playbook deploy_ocp3_cluster.yml -e @config/adhoc_vars.yml`
-- `ansible-playbook deploy_ocp4_cluster.yml -e @config/adhoc_vars.yml`
 - `ansible-playbook destroy_ocp3_cluster.yml -e @config/adhoc_vars.yml`

-- `ansible-playbook destroy_ocp4_cluster.yml -e @config/adhoc_vars.yml`
+_**Note:**_ Customer OCP environments are expected to be based on RHEL distributions.
+By default the RHEL7 does not have an access to the [official OpenShift bits](https://docs.openshift.com/enterprise/3.0/install_config/install/prerequisites.html#software-prerequisites) for the OA deployment.
+You must supply a RH account with a subscription that has access to the OCP official bits.

 ### List of other environment variables: